kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *unfair enforcement of policies*

 ### UNMERITED PROMOTIONS
 > Leaders are perceived as not being fair in awarding promotions.
-Employees have a perception that promotions are too often given to poorly performing employees, unqualified internal candidates or people who are using personal connections to get promoted.
-The overall feeling is that promotions are decided arbitrarily, wrongfully and sometimes dishonestly.
+Employees have a perception that promotions are too often given to non-performing employees, unqualified internal candidates, or people who are using personal connections to get promoted.
+The overall feeling is that promotions are decided arbitrarily, wrongfully, and sometimes dishonestly.

 __Exemplary statements reported by employees:__